asmodeus812/elearning/misc-tech-topic/openshift-deep-dive.md

 modern one which we will be using, this is a distribution provided by RedHat directly, and `crc` supports more modern versions of OpenShift, those would be any version =>4.xx.

-The runtime first needs a container runtime on your host machine, that is usually docker or podman or containerd, one of those need to be installed in order for you to be able to install `minishift`.
+The runtime first needs a container runtime on your host machine, that is usually docker, podman or containerd, one of those need to be installed in order for you to be able to install `minishift`.
 However for the `crc` runtime the process is a bit different, while the `minishift` uses native container technologies to mimic the OpenShift cluster runtime, the `crc` product uses virtualization, meaning that you need to have the virtualization on your host enabled.